 Anyone applying for planning permission for development in the District should begin by reading the place-specific policy (CS1-CS9) that covers the area in which the development is proposed.
 They should then read the Development Management policies (DM1-DM14) to ensure that all applicable issues have been addressed as part of the application.
 Reference may also be made to the Proposals Map (and relevant inset maps), which accompanies the Core Strategy.
-This is a separate document that maps out for the whole District, among other things, development boundaries, conservation area boundaries, retail boundaries and key environmental sites.
+This is a separate document that maps out for the whole District, among other things, development boundaries1, conservation area boundaries, retail boundaries and key environmental sites.
+The Map, and its inset maps, also shows areas at risk from flooding.
+Please be aware that these are the Environment Agency's flood zones, which do not take account of flood defences, and that reference should be made to the Council's more detailed Strategic Flood Risk Assessment mapping, which provides a more refined assessment of flood risk across the District.